unixjazz/bigdot/README.md

 ### RIOT-OS support

 If Arduino is not suitable for your project, you can use better alternatives.
-All the paths lead to the same destination, but some are more direct than others.
+All the paths lead to the same destination (when it comes to our finitude as species), but some are more direct than others.
 You may want to use RIOT-OS!
-[Our board is supported and the support can be found here](https://github.com/UVA-DSI/RIOT).
+[Our board is supported and the support can be found here](https://github.com/unixjazz/RIOT).

 To use RIOT-OS with librelab::Big Dot, just pass its name to `make`: